The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 AgroalDataSource inventoryDataSource;

-If a datasource is configured at build time, by default it is active at runtime, that is Quarkus will start the corresponding JDBC connection pool or reactive client on application startup.
+When a datasource is configured at build time, it is active by default at runtime.
+This means that Quarkus will start the corresponding JDBC connection pool or reactive client when the application starts.

 To deactivate a datasource at runtime, set quarkus.datasource[.optional name].active to false.
-Then Quarkus will not start the corresponding JDBC connection pool or reactive client on application startup.
-Any attempt to use the corresponding datasource at runtime will fail with a clear error message.
+Quarkus will then skip starting the JDBC connection pool or reactive client during application startup.
+Any attempt to use the deactivated datasource at runtime results in an exception.

-This is in particular useful when you want an application to be able to use one of a pre-determined set of datasources at runtime.
+This feature is especially useful when you need the application to select one datasource from a predefined set at runtime.

 If another Quarkus extension relies on an inactive datasource, that extension might fail to start.

-In such case, you will need to deactivate that other extension too.
-For example see here for Hibernate ORM.
+In such a case, you will need to deactivate that other extension as well.
+For an example of this scenario, see the Hibernate ORM section.

 For example, with the following configuration: